Bruno Aveillan: Communication art

-In 2013, Aveillan's photographic and Art work was published in the VICTOR Book edited by Hasselblad, alongside artists and photographers like Alec Soth, Steve McCurry or David Hockney.
+In 2013, Aveillan's photographs and artwork were published in the VICTOR Book edited by Hasselblad, alongside artists and photographers like Alec Soth, Steve McCurry and David Hockney.

-In 2017, Aveillan directed a campaign for French Road Safety which was the most awarded campaign of the year with more than 39 international awards around the globe, including 6 Lions Cannes and the title of "Best ad of the year in France".
+In 2017, Aveillan directed a campaign for French Road Safety, which was the most awarded campaign of the year with more than 39 international awards around the globe, including 6 Lions Cannes and the title of "Best ad of the year in France".